 Think about it now?
-Why webpage with 550+ backlinks is on second place, it should be on the first, right?
-Well, the answer is the quality of the backlinks second webpage has.
+Why webpage with 550+ backlinks is in second place, it should be on the first, right?
+Well, the answer is the quality of the backlinks the second webpage has.

 Here are some reasons, why having quality links is far better than having a greater number of backlinks: